uzh/z-pool-tool/doc/ARCHITECTURE.md

 We build a customization framework that allows to attach arbitrary data to entities.
 It should be ergonomic to read, updte and list customized entities.
 Every domain component needs to use the customization framework in order to work with customized entities.

 ### Configuration
-Z-Pool and Sihl follow the [12 Factor App](https://12factor.net/ "12 Factor App") convention.
+Pool Tool and Sihl follow the [12 Factor App](https://12factor.net/ "12 Factor App") convention.
 Configurations are set using environment variables or, at run-time, using Sihl's configuration service.

 ### Architectural layering
 The architectural layering borrows concepts and from [Domain-driven design](https://martinfowler.com/tags/domain%20driven%20design.html) and [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).